fuhrmanator/GIFT-grammar-PEG.js/README.md

 ```

 ### Tests
-There are [easily extendible tests using Mocha](https://mochajs.org/#dynamically-generating-tests) from sample GIFT/JSON files in `./test/questions/`.
+There are easily extendible tests from sample GIFT/JSON files in `./test/questions/`.

 To be able to run the tests, you must set up your environment:
 - [Install node.js](https://nodejs.org/)